-The BusABC class provides a wrapper around a physical or virtual CAN Bus.
+The Bus provides a wrapper around a physical or virtual CAN Bus.

-An interface specific instance is created by calling the Bus() function with a particular interface, for example:
+An interface specific instance is created by instantiating the Bus class with a particular interface, for example:

 '''

 vector_bus = can.Bus(interface='vector', ...)

 '''

 The created bus is then able to handle the interface specific software/hardware interactions while giving the user the same top level API.